Faculty of Computing, Engineering and the Built Environment

 100% Coursework – written assignment and individual presentation.

-This course requires attendance on Wednesdays 10.15am - 1.15pm during the 12 week semester (September to December) starting 25 September 2019.
+This course requires attendance at the Belfast campus on Wednesdays 10.15am - 1.15pm during the 12 week semester (September to December) starting 28 September 2022.

 Any undergraduate degree.